contentful/storageroom-to-contentful.rb/README.md

       "price_range": 2,
     }
 ```
-To convert the data as a String, select action '4' from the menu.
+To convert the data to a String, select action '4' from the menu.

 ##Step 5 - Import entries to Contentful:
-To import all entries from JSON files to Contentful platform, select action '5' from the menu.
+To import all the entries from the exported data to the Contentful platform, select action '5' from the menu.

-Each entry will be created on Contentful with the same unique ID from Storageroom.
+Each entry will be created with the same StorageRoom id.

 #### [Links](https://www.contentful.com/developers/documentation/content-management-api/#links)

-If Entry is linked to another Entry, it will be created with related resources with specified IDs.
+If two or more entries are linked the import tool will recreate those relationships.

-Until all entries will be imported, the relationship will be invalid.
+The entries will be valid once all the required relations are created on Contentful.

 ##Step 6 - Publish all entries on Contentful:
-To publish all entries on Contentful, select action '6' from the menu.
+To publish all entries, select action '6' from the menu.
-In the case of an unsuccessful publication,there will be displayed error message
+If an entry can not be published the tool will print an error message containing the reason(eg. Invalid, ...)

 ##Script execution:

 ```
-$ ruby ruby bin/storageroom-to-contentful settings.yml
+$ storageroom-to-contentful credentials.yml
 ```